kusumotonorio/factlog/README.md

 { houseo T{ house { living __ } { dining __ } { kitchen X } { in-the-wall __ } } } query .
 ⟹ { H{ { X Nibbles } } }
 ```
-These two consecutive underbars are called **anonymous variables**.
-Use in place of a regular variable when you do not need its name and value.
+These two consecutive underbars are called **anonymous logic variables**.
+Use in place of a regular logic variable when you do not need its name and value.

 It seems to be meal time.
 What do they eat?